patrickfinke/mecs/README.md

 # => [<__main__.Position object at 0x000001EF0358D370>, <__main__.Velocity object at 0x000001EF035B47C0>]
 ```

 Note that this does not make the entity id invalid.
 In fact, there is no way to invalidate a once valid id.
 In particular, there is no method to check if an entity is still 'alive'.
-If you need such behaviour consider attaching an `Alive` component (that has no further data) to every entity that needs it and use `scene.has(eid, Alive)` to determine if the entity is alive.
+If you need such behavior, consider attaching an `Alive` component (that has no further data) to every entity that needs it and use `scene.has(eid, Alive)` to determine if the entity is alive.

 #### 6. Viewing the archetype of an entity and all of its components using `scene.archetype(eid)` and `scene.components(eid)`.